Originally published February 1, 2021.

-- A new Indiana headlight law took effect on July 1 that should eliminate any confusion for motor vehicle owners about what colors lights are legal to use.
+A new Indiana headlight law took effect on July 1, 2021, that should eliminate any confusion for motor vehicle owners about what color lights are legal to use.
 Here is what Indiana drivers need to know:

-- Popular headlight colors such as red, blue, green and yellow are now banned on the front of vehicles leaving only white or amber colored headlights to now be allowed.
-In addition, stop lamps or taillights must all be red, and license plate lights can only be white and backup lights are also being restricted to the basic white hues.
+- Popular headlight colors such as red, blue, green, and yellow are now banned on the front of vehicles.
+Only white or amber colored headlights are now allowed.

 Colored Headlights Now Banned in Indiana

 Indiana Gov. Eric Holcomb signed Senate Bill 266 in March, 2021.
 The legislation was created to set rules related to headlight, signal light, and brake light color in support of increased motor vehicle safety.

 As of July 1, 2021, the law went into effect and says that headlights on motor vehicles, motorcycles, and motor-driven cycles may display only white or amber light.
 Rear signal lamps on the rear of a vehicle must display only red light, amber light, or any shade of color between red and amber.

 If you have previously modified your vehicle’s lights, you are responsible for making the changes.

 - Front Lights: The new law bans popular headlight colors such as red, blue, green and yellow on the front of vehicles.

 - Brake Lights: All motor vehicles (except motorcycles) manufactured before Jan.
 1, 1956, must be equipped with two red brake lights.